 Without further ado, let’s dive in on the three metrics:

 This one may be a surprise, but it’s at the top of the list.
 Numerous studies have linked meaningful financial generosity with happiness and health.
 Giving money away is really good for us.

 Generosity may seem like an impediment to reaching your long-term financial goals, but it’s a critical aspect of your financial journey.
 I used to have a love-hate relationship with my charitable giving when I saw it as a competitor with saving more for retirement.
 But now, it’s a source of incredible joy, freedom, and purpose in my life.

 When you give, you’re expressing your human agency to advance a cause you deeply believe in.
 That matters, and it makes every dollar you earn feel more meaningful.
-Giving creates a mindset of abundance rather than scarcity, which can dramatically alter whether or not we feel peace and contentment in our circumstances.
+Giving creates a mindset of abundance rather than scarcity, which can dramatically alter whether or not we feel financial peace and contentment in our circumstances.